confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

 ## Invocation UDFs

-Lambda functions can only be used inside designated invocation functions.
-Invocations available currently are:
+Lambda functions must be used inside designated invocation functions.
+These are the available Invocations:

 - [TRANSFORM](/developer-guide/ksqldb-reference/scalar-functions#TRANSFORM)
 - [REDUCE](/developer-guide/ksqldb-reference/scalar-functions#REDUCE)
 - [FILTER](/developer-guide/ksqldb-reference/scalar-functions#FILTER)

-## Create a Lambda Compatible Stream
+## Create a lambda-compatible stream
 Invocation functions require either a map or array input.
-Here, we create a stream with a column type `MAP<STRING, INTEGER>`.
+The following example creates a stream with a column type of `MAP<STRING, INTEGER>`.
 ```sql
 CREATE STREAM stream1 (
   id INT,